Luis Enrique: Tactics

+With Paris Saint-Germain, Luis Enrique continued to use an attacking 4–3–3 formation and continued to favour keeping the ball, but placed less emphasis on possession than in the past.
+He began to incorporate a bold new tactic at kick-offs, where his team's striker would kick the ball out of play deep into the opposition half; during the ensuing throw-in, his team would then apply pressure to their opponents, through heavy pressing, in an attempt to win back the ball in attacking areas.
+He made use of a balanced approach between attack and defence, with attacking full-backs that could assist at both ends of the pitch, while the movement of his front-three often disoriented opponents.

 "I do not treat all of my players the same, just as I do not treat all of my children the same.
 I have negotiated things with the players.
 On some things I have been permissive and on some I have been demanding.
 There are some rules that everyone must follow.
 That is one of my principles."

 — —Luis Enrique, speaking to the press after falling out with Messi in January 2015.

-Known for his brave and fearless management style, Enrique is quick to remove any influence that undermines his authority.
-Reports of his altercation with Messi at Barcelona and with Totti at Roma, both of whom wield considerable power at their respective clubs, being prime examples of that.
+Known for his brave and fearless management style, Luis Enrique is quick to remove any influence that undermines his authority.
+Reports of his altercation with Messi at Barcelona and with Totti at Roma, both of whom wielded considerable power at their respective clubs, being prime examples of that.
 His flexibility in adopting different playing styles, while at odds with the possession-based style synonymous with Barcelona, furthered this narrative, as he continued to remain unfazed in the face of criticism and pressure.
 Royal Spanish Football Federation president Luis Rubiales, on the back of three consecutive unsuccessful tournaments, appointed him to curb ill-discipline and complacency in the squad, stating: "We are looking for an incontestable leader, who sets out the path, and nobody then strays from that path."

+Luis Enrique has also been known to drop or sell key players in his team whom he feels are not suited to his system or philosophy, as was the case with Kylian Mbappé and Gianluigi Donnarumma at Paris Saint-Germain.

 Reception

 Messi described Luis Enrique as one of the two best managers he played for, the other being Guardiola.
-While Guardiola maintained that though he took on many great footballing sides as a head coach, Enrique's Barcelona and Jürgen Klopp's Liverpool were the best he ever faced.
+While Guardiola maintained that though he took on many great footballing sides as a head coach, Luis Enrique's Barcelona and Jürgen Klopp's Liverpool were the best he ever faced.

-In comparing the coaches he played for, Spain international Alcântara said, "[Luis Enrique] has the analytical positioning of Pep [and] the aggressiveness of Klopp" while also praising Enrique's communication skills in conveying his footballing ideas.
-He was regarded as one of the best managers in the world of his era.
+In comparing the coaches he played for, Spain international Alcântara said: "[Luis Enrique] has the analytical positioning of Pep [and] the aggressiveness of Klopp", while also praising Luis Enrique's communication skills in conveying his footballing ideas.

 Relations with journalists

 Luis Enrique had a strained relationship with journalists.
+In September 2024, he claimed that he would gladly take a 50% cut in his salary if that meant he could avoid speaking to them.